Top Five Causes of Back Pain

 Though not our biggest cause of LBP, inattention can often trigger lower back episode and flare existing injuries.
 It is important to pay close attention to how we handle the smaller, more spontaneous activities of daily living.

 It is easy to forget how quickly we can place our spine in a vulnerable position, with something as simple as picking up a pen can cause hugely adverse effects.
 By not paying attention to our movement we can easily cause a variety of pain and re-trigger an existing issue or cause an event.

 As simple as it sounds the best way to prevent these episodes is to think before we do something.
 If you drop a pen, use correct form to pick it up, even if it seems unnecessary.

 Consider what you could do and execute it well, an easy lift is no excuse for terrible form.
 Take into account how we handle issues 2 and 3 and work hard to prevent these, after all practice makes perfect.

 The silent killer, belly-sleeping can cause a range of issues as it places added pressure on bones, joints and muscles.
 Though not a primary cause, this can often contribute and add to injuries.

 The preferable solution is to sleep on your back or side.
 This is of course difficult for habitual belly-sleepers, so whilst we ask you to trial it, you can also place a pillow under your hips when sleeping, which will reduce the pressure on those areas of difficulty.
 We advise the use of a medium mattress rather than firm or soft, as research indicates that this can help to slow the progression of symptoms.

-If you are experience back pain contact the team at Pivotal Motion Physiotherapy today.
-Our experienced team has helped the Newmarket, Windsor, Ashgrove, Red Hill, Kelvin Grove & Herston community for years.
-Contact us on 07 3352 5116 or book online.
+If you are experiencing back pain contact the team at Pivotal Motion Physiotherapy today.
+Our experienced team has provided the physiotherapy Brisbane communities have trusted for years!
+Contact our exercise physiologist on 07 3352 5116 or book online.